Sexual predator jailed for murdering Zara Aleena days after prison release

 “She was simply a happy, healthy woman living her life in what most Londoners think of as the best city in the world.”

-She added that McSweeney’s decision not to come to court to face justice showed he had “no spine whatsoever”.
+McSweeney’s decision not to come to court to face justice showed he had “no spine whatsoever”, she added.

-Ms Aleena’s aunt Farah Naz said after the sentencing: “We don’t want her last hours, her end, to define her.
+Speaking outside court, Ms Aleena’s aunt Farah Naz said: “Today’s sentencing protects the public from a man who cannot and must not live freely in the world.

-“Zara means literally radiance and she was the heart of us.
-The heart of our family and the heart of her community, the heart of her friends, and that’s how we remember her.
-That’s what’s been taken, the heart of us.
+“His extreme indifference towards Zara’s life and to the law makes him a very dangerous man.
+We have some retribution but no peace.

 McSweeney has 28 previous convictions for 69 separate offences including burglary, theft of a vehicle, criminal damage, assaulting police officers and assaulting members of the public while on bail.